EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 Perform this task on LON-CL1.

 1. Run **Terminal** as Administrator.
-1. In Terminal, ensure **PowerShell 7.x.y** is shown at the top.
+1. In Terminal, ensure **PowerShell** is shown at the top.
 Install the Microsoft 365 Patterns and Practices PowerShell Cmdlets.

     ````powershell
     Install-Module -Name PnP.PowerShell